 Even to myself a stranger

-Several episodes of Coronet Blue were shown by TV Land in the 1990s but otherwise the series has never been seen since it went off the air.
-Thankfully, all thirteen episodes, including the two unaired by CBS, have been part of the collection at the Library of Congress since 1992.
-UCLA's Film & Television Archive also has two episodes of the show.
-And six are available for viewing by the general public at the Paley Center for Media at its New York City and Los Angeles locations.Works Cited:
+TV Land aired several episodes of Coronet Blue in the 1990s but otherwise the show has not been seen on TV since it went off the air.
+Prints of all 13 episodes, including the two unaired by CBS, have been part of the collection at the Library of Congress since 1992.
+The UCLA Film & Television Archive has two episodes of the show; The Paley Center for Media has six.

 2 “Plautus May Have Five Shows on CBS-TV.”
 Broadcasting.
 25 Jan.
 1965: 74.